 Wavehill Social and Economic Research evaluated the project between 2019 and 2022.
 Key findings include:

 - Working for Carers is by design carer friendly and is therefore likely to appeal to carers seeking to move back into employment.
-The majority of participants have a current caring role when they register.
+The majority of participants had a current caring role when they registered.

 - The biggest barrier to moving into employment for carers is finding work or education/training that fits around the caring role; this is followed by low confidence and skills that are not up-to-date.

-- 82% are economically inactive (not in employment or actively job-searching) when they register with the project, which is significantly higher than all projects funded by Building Better Opportunities (47%).
+- 82% were economically inactive (not in employment or actively job-searching) when they registered with the project.

 - Participants who are economically inactive are more likely to require pre-employability support: space to consider their needs and barriers to employment, and make an informed decision about next steps.